 Step 2: Order your frames

 The week before the party- order enough picture frames for each party guest.
-I really like these MCS frames that I found on Amazon.
-They are $9.99 for six 4×6 frames (and sometimes they are even cheaper!).
-Or you can go a bit larger and order six 5×7 frames for $14.99 or six 8×10 frames for $24.99.
+I really like these MCS frames This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. that I found on Amazon.
+They come in a pack of six 4×6 frames.
+Or you can go a bit larger and order 5×7 or 8×10 frames.

 Step 3: Edit the images